alextidd/target.gene.prediction.package/README.md

 ### Trait drivers

-The drivers file should be a file with a single column with the driver gene symbols.
+The drivers file should be a file with a single column of driver gene symbols.
+These symbols should be GENCODE-compatible.

 ``` bash
 head /working/lab_georgiat/alexandT/tgp/example_data/data/breast_cancer_drivers_2021.txt